ankursawani/BankAntlr/SYLLABUS.md

 #### Class Participation

 Class participation is an important component of active learning.
 Students are expected to attend class and participate in discussion.
-Class participation contribution can make a difference between passing and failing final grade.
+Class participation contribution can make a difference between a passing and a failing final grade.

 ### Grading Metrics